 Skip to main content

 The console is a UI over the same API you can call directly.
-The Developers area is where you manage what powers your integration: your API keys, your developer fee, and your webhook endpoints.
+The Developers area is where you manage your API keys and your developer fee; webhook endpoints are managed through the API and are documented below.

 This page covers the developer surface at a product level.
 For request and response shapes and the full endpoint list, see the API reference.